emilygmoffat/Digital-Taylorism-Poster/README.md

 - Nguyen, A. (2020, Summer).
 On the clock and at home: Post COVID-19 employee monitoring in the workplace. *People + Strategy Journal*. (https://www.shrm.org/executive/resources/people-strategy-journal/summer2020/pages/feature-nguyen.aspx)
 - Schawbel, D (2020, August 17).
 How COIVD-19 has accelerated the use of employee monitoring [Blog Post]. *LinkedIn*. (https://www.linkedin.com/pulse/how-covid-19-has-accelerated-use-employee-monitoring-dan-schawbel/)
 - Spencer, D. A. (2018).
 Fear and hope in an age of mass automation: Debating the future of work. *New Technology, Work, and Employment, 33*(1), 1-12. (https://doi.org/10.1111/ntwe.12105)
+- The Guardian.
+(2018).
+Employers are monitoring computers, toilet breaks - even emotions.
+Is your boss watching you?
+[Image].
+The Guardian. (https://www.theguardian.com/world/2018/may/14/is-your-boss-secretly-or-not-so-secretly-watching-you)
 - The Manufacturer.
 (2022, June 9).
 The innovation behind the fifth industrial revolution. *Digital Transformation*. (https://www.themanufacturer.com/articles/the-innovation-behind-the-industrial-revolution/)
 - Wallace, J. (2020, January 13).
 The importance of empowering your employees. *Forbes*. (https://www.forbes.com/sites/theyec/2020/01/13/the-importance-of-empowering-your-employees/?sh=cc62c3e37930)
 - Wall Street Journal.
 (2022, September 17).
 More bosses are spying on quiet quitters.
 It could backfire. *Tech*. (https://www.wsj.com/articles/more-bosses-are-spying-on-quiet-quitters-it-could-backfire-11663387216?mod=Searchresults_pos1&page=1)